JHardisty333/fuzzy-eureka/utils/generatedReadME.md

-  # Dummy Stuff
+  # Dummy Info

   ![badge](https://img.shields.io/badge/license-MIT-blueviolet)
   <br />

   ## Description
-  This is just a blerp description
+  This here would be the description of the project I am creating the readme for

  ------------------
  ------------------